aadorian/RallyRoleBot/CONTRIBUTING.md

 ##  Discord Library
 RallyRoleBot is built on [Discord Python library](https://discordpy.readthedocs.io/) for developing bots.
 In keeping with that, there are a few guidelines.

--For every new set of functionality or commands, please create a [Cog](https://discordpy.readthedocs.io/en/latest/ext/commands/cogs.html) that appropriately encompasses the commands.
+-  For every new set of functionality or commands, please create a [Cog](https://discordpy.readthedocs.io/en/latest/ext/commands/cogs.html) that appropriately encompasses the commands.
 If the command is better integrated with an existing Cog, do so instead.
 All cogs can be found under `rallyrolebot/cogs/`

--All custom errors must be written and handled in `rallyrolebot/errors.py`
+-  All custom errors must be written and handled in `rallyrolebot/errors.py`

--Oftentimes, there is a need to validate certain properties about the user issuing the command.
+-  Oftentimes, there is a need to validate certain properties about the user issuing the command.
 Use discord [Checks](https://discordpy.readthedocs.io/en/latest/ext/commands/commands.html#checks) when this is the case.
 Some examples can be found with the `owner_or_permissions` or `guild_only` checks.

--Additionally, you may need to validate certain properties about the arguments passed in.
+-  Additionally, you may need to validate certain properties about the arguments passed in.
 Use [Converters and Advanced Converters](https://discordpy.readthedocs.io/en/latest/ext/commands/commands.html#converters) in that case.

--Finally, be sure to use `utils.pretty_print` for outputs as it allows us to keep a consistent look and feel to the bot.
+-  Finally, be sure to use `utils.pretty_print` for outputs as it allows us to keep a consistent look and feel to the bot.

 # Thanks!
 Happy Coding!
 See more about how discord commands work [here](https://discordpy.readthedocs.io/en/latest/ext/commands/commands.html)